Ericsson/dataplanebook/_sources/glossary.rst.txt

       database.
 It may also be an ARP request, or a fragmented IP packet, for a limited-feature fast path IP stack.

-   Domain logic
+   False sharing
-      Domain logic, also known as *business logic*, is the part of a program that directly correspond to it's core function.
-For a network stack, it's the part the implements the protocol processing logic.
-For example, in an IP stack generating a ICMP Time Exceeded when the Time to Live (TTL) has reached 0 is domain logic.
-The part of the stack responsible to retrieve the packet via the Ethernet driver is not.
+      False sharing occurs when multiple CPU cores accesses two or more pieces of logically disjoint data resides on the same CPU cache line.
+For false sharing to have any detrimental effects, at least one core need to write to the cache line.
+The effect is a performance degradation, the size of which depends on the frequency of access.
+False sharing does not affect the correctness of the program.

-   Fast path
+   :ref:`Fast path <Fast Path>`
-      The part of the data plane application that handles the bulk of the packets.
+      The dataplane fast path is part of the data plane application that handles the bulk of the packets.

    FIB
       A Forward Information Base (FIB) holds information on where to